smXplorer/AlliGator/docs/source/alligator-decay-fit-parameters-map-panel.rst

-Any parameter above or below these two limits are color-coded with the unique color boxes located at the top and bottom of the color scale (by default, the bottom color is white, and is therefore not readily localized.
-Left-click right below the color scale to reveal the color picker window and select the color highlighting parameters below the display range minimum).
+Any parameter above or below these two limits are color-coded with the unique color boxes located at the top and bottom of the color scale (by default, the bottom color is white, and is therefore not visible in the snapshot above).
+Left-click above or below the color scale to reveal the color picker window and select the color highlighting parameters respectively above or below the display range minimum).

 The square Tools buttons on the top left of the *Decay Fit Parameters Map* allow zooming, selecting, moving or clicking the image or a ROI.

-The *Refresh Parameter Map* forces redrawing the map, while the square color selector at the bottom allows defining the color of the ROIs drawn over the map.
+The *Refresh Parameter Map* button forces redrawing the map, while the square color selector at the bottom allows defining the color of the ROIs drawn over the map.

 Finally, the *Overlay Parameter Map* button at the top left (brush tool) enables overlaying the current *Decay Fit Parameters Map* on the *Source Image*.